 The camera quality in everyone’s cell phone has made amateur photographers out of many of us with the emphasis on amateur.
 Professional photographers understand there is a lot more to the skill than the ability to point and click, especially when your subject matter is an animal with the grandeur, beauty and speed of a thoroughbred.
-To gain some insight as to what makes a good picture I asked three professionals to present some of their favorite shots and explain why these pictures were particularly memorable to them.
+To gain some insight as to what makes good horse racing photographs I asked three professionals to present some of their favorite shots and explain why these pictures were particularly memorable to them.

 Courtney Snow has done some excellent work for Past The Wire including at this year’s Kentucky Derby.
 Horse racing Twitter followers are most likely quite familiar with the names Dottie Miller and Kathleen O’Leary.
 Even among non-Twitter devotees these names are well known in Maryland and New York racing circles respectively.

-Enjoy the Bio’s from these artists and their pictures below:
+Enjoy the bios from these artists and their pictures below: